 A few years ago, YouTube’s Robert Kyncl predicted that by 2020, 90% of all internet traffic will be video and it seems that his prediction is on its way to becoming a reality.
 For the past two years, advertising has been shifting heavily towards video, and 2017 should see an even greater surge in popularity for the engaging format.
-As 2016, comes to an end, it’s time to think about building your 2017-18 video strategy – and here’s the latest trends to keep in mind.
+And now it’s time to think about building your 2017-18 video strategy – and here’s the latest trends to keep in mind.

 Branding and performance usually live in two different spheres, though recently I’ve seen a gradual shift towards more scalable business models in video, such as CPV/CPCV (cost per completed view) and CPE (cost per engagement).
 The main challenge will be finding the relevant ad server that supports such activity, as well as the ability to scale.